Chevy Truck History 1947-1955

 1950-1953 Chevy Trucks

 1950 saw the conversion from lever-action shocks to the modern tube type.
 New rear quarter windows improved visibility.
 Load capacity ranged from 1,500 pounds on the 3100 series up to 2,900 pounds on the 3800 one-ton model.
 Trucks rode on 16-inch tubed-tires, with three body lengths available.
 A side-mount spare tire carrier between the cab and the left rear fender became optional.

-The Korean Military conflict brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
-Most Chevy trucks came with a painted front grille.
+The Korean Military conflict (1950-1953) brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
+During these years, most Chevy trucks came with a painted front grille.
 Factory-installed signals became optional in 1953.

 1954 Chevy Trucks

 Although an all-new truck was planned for the following year, 1954 Chevrolet trucks received a minor restyle, which included a one-piece curved windshield, a new grille and front turn signals.
 The dashboard was redesigned, featuring twin instrument dials.
 A new cargo box had a lower loading height, taller bed sides, and horizontal top rails.
 3600 models gained a three-inch stretch in bed length.
 Chevrolet would use this style cargo box into the eighties.

-The 216-cid "Stovebolt Six" motor, in use since the Thirties, was discontinued in favor of the 235-cid engine from Chevy's Load-Master truck series.
+The 216-cid motor, in use since the thirties, was discontinued in favor of the 235-cid engine from Chevy's Load-Master truck series.
 Improvements included stronger crankshaft and connecting rods, aluminum pistons, and full-pressure lubrication.
 With 7.5:1 compression ratio, horsepower was 112 at 3,700 rpm.
 Torque was 200 pound-feet at 2,000 rpm.

 An automatic transmission was offered in 1954, the first time in Chevy truck history, Three manual transmissions were available.
 An all-synchro three-speed was standard in the 3100 and 3600, with a heavy-duty all-synchro three-speed optional.
 A floor-shifted, four-speed all-synchro came standard in the 3800, and optional in the others.